Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Quantum Embedding Theories

 The three key ingredients of a quantum embedding theory are the strategy used to partition the full system into active space and environment, the computational method adopted to describe the two portions, and the approximation for the interaction between active space and environment~\cite{he2020}.
-As illustrated in Fig.~\ref{fig:overview}, we can classify different embedding theories by identifying the key quantity used to realize the embedding of the active space~\cite{sun2016,jones2020}.
-In density functional theory (DFT) embedding, the active space is defined by a region in real space and the density of the system is partitioned into that of the active space and of the environment.
-DFT calculations for the environment yield an exchange-correlation embedding potential ~\cite{libisch2014,wesolowski2015,jacob2014} entering the Schr\"odinger equation for the active space, which is solved with a high-level quantum-chemical method.
-In density matrix embedding theories~\cite{wouters2016,knizia2012,knizia2013,pham2020,hermes2019,pham2018}, the active space is again defined by selecting specific sites in real space.
-The electronic structure of the active space is determined by solving a Schr\"odinger equation at a high level of theory including additional bath orbitals, which accounts for the interaction with the environment.
+As illustrated in Fig.~\ref{fig:overview}, we can classify embedding theories by identifying the key quantity used to realize the embedding~\cite{sun2016,jones2020}.
+In density functional embedding theory (DFET), the active space is defined by a region in real space and the density of the system is partitioned into that of the active region and of the environment.
+DFT calculations for the environment yield an exchange-correlation embedding potential ~\cite{libisch2014,wesolowski2015,jacob2014,gujarati2022} which then enters the Schr\"odinger equation for the active space; such equation is solved with a high-level quantum-chemical method.
+In density matrix embedding theories~\cite{wouters2016,knizia2012,knizia2013,lau2021,pham2020,hermes2019,pham2018,cui2020,cui2022}, the active space is again defined by selecting a specific region of real space.
+However, the electronic structure of the active space is determined by solving a Schr\"odinger equation at a high level of theory with additional bath orbitals which account for the interaction with the environment.
 This framework is commonly known as the quantum impurity problem due to its similarity with the Anderson impurity problem~\cite{anderson1961}.
-The bath orbitals are obtained from a low-level calculation of the full system with an additional one-particle operator, which is constructed to satisfy the condition that the density matrix obtained with the low- and high-level methods be identical.
+The bath orbitals are obtained from a low-level calculation of the full system with an additional one-particle operator; the latter is constructed to satisfy the condition that the density matrix at the low- and high-level of theory be identical.